Upspin Access Control

 private directory.

-not the private/secret
+not the `private/secret` one.

 Here is what the tree for that example would look like: